Genealogic & Property Research

 County Vital Statistics:

 *Death records beginning in 1877; usually include the date and cause of death and sometimes the place of birth.
-There is a $12.00 fee for each death certificate.
-Additional copies of the same certificate are $4.00 each.

 *Naturalization Records from 1828 to approximately 1910.
 There are two documents: Declaration of Intent to become a U.S. Citizen, and the later Naturalization paper.
 Records pertain to men only.
 Genealogical researchers will find the former to be the most helpful due to its detailed information on age, birthplace, port of arrival in U.S. and when.
 Not all records, however, are complete.